CONTENT WARNING

 Post Activities

-Be the Journalist: You are a journalism student writing a short article on the impacts of 9/11.
-What fact would you include?
+Be the Journalist: You are a journalism student writing a short article on the impacts of the September 11 attacks.
+What facts would you include?
 How would describe the damage to the Pentagon to individuals who might not have seen the actual event unfold?